Romans 10:16

 origin, it is genuine, accurate, and reliable.
 When we say that the Bible is

-New Testament was written by the apostles and the direct associates of the
+For example, the New Testament was written by the apostles and the direct

-apostles.
-There is overwhelming textual evidence to support this.
-The New
+associates of the apostles.
+There is overwhelming textual evidence to support

-Testament was not fabricated as a hoax.
-You don’t have to worry about that or
+this.
+The New Testament was not fabricated as a hoax.
+You do not have to worry

-be concerned about it.
-Because there are so very many ancient texts that were
+about that or be concerned about it.
+Because there are so very many ancient

 The Bible is also accurate.
 Of course, if